Newcastle Jets FC: AFC Champions League debut

 Prior to Newcastle's round 4 game against Brisbane Roar, it was revealed that the club was under significant financial stress and was unable to pay staff and player wages on time.
 That resulted in the club seeking either a loan or an advance on their quarterly share of the A-League television deal.
 It was announced by the club and Football Federation Australia that the governing body would provide a short-term assistance package, making sure the club made it through their next few games and back into financial viability.

 After weeks of speculation about the future of the Jets, it was announced by the FFA on 22 September, before the team's midweek game against Gold Coast United, that businessman Nathan Tinkler would buy a majority share in the Jets, saving the club from ruin.
 Tinkler had a positive influence at the Jets.
 A new price for tickets included a free season pass for children younger than 15, a family pass for 11 home games with reserved grandstand for $100, and general admission for $10.

 The club gained the Hunter Medical Research Institute as a new sponsor, and its logo appeared on the front of the players shirts.
 The Institute said it would donate $5000 for every goal scored at home and $2500 for an away goal.
-The club set up a new administration office, extended the contract of coach Branko Čulina until March 2015, and unveiled a $2.5 million blueprint for the football department.
+The club set up a new administration office, extended the contract of coach Branko Culina until March 2015, and unveiled a $2.5 million blueprint for the football department.
 It was confirmed that the Jets would host Los Angeles Galaxy, which included big-name players such as David Beckham and Landon Donovan, for a friendly in November 2010.
 The Jets won the match 2–1.

 During the January transfer window, the Jets announced the signing of Ryan Griffiths, the brother of Newcastle Jets legend Joel Griffiths, for the remainder of the season and the 2011–2012 season.
 With the future of North Queensland Fury in doubt, the Newcastle Jets signed Chris Payne for the 2011–2012 season.
 16 December 2010 saw the inaugural meeting of the new Football Advisory Board put in place by new owner Nathan Tinkler.
 The board included prominent names from Newcastle's soccer history, community members, and the president of Northern NSW Football.
 The Jets finished the 2010–11 season in seventh position, narrowly missing out on the finals series on the last day of the regular season.